manastech/handbook/en/99-apendice/2-repository-rules.md

 ### Guidelines

-Items varios a tener en cuenta sobre cómo trabajar en los repositorios.
+Several items to keep into consideration when working on the repository:

-#### No Half-baked Features in Master
+* No Half-baked Features in Master
-Al momento de comenzar a escribir código para un feature nuevo, no es imprescindible hacer el feature-branch.
-Si cuando se hace el primer commit, el feature está listo, puede pushearse a master.
-Si el feature va a implicar varios commits, entonces hacer un feature-branch y pushearlo ahí.
-En otras palabras: nunca debe haber un feature por la mitad en master.

-#### Merge to Master Before Release
+* Merge to Master Before Release
-Cuando se decide sacar un release, antes de hacer el release-branch y deployar a Staging, hay que verificar exactamente qué features van y asegurarse de que todos los feature-branches estén mergeados a master, ya que luego no podrán agregarse features al release (Don’t Add Features on Frozen Milestones) aunque sí se podrán hacer bugfixes (Bugfix on Branch).

-#### Bugfix On release-branch
+* Bugfix On release-branch
-Cualquier bugfix que se quiera deployar como hotfix rápido sobre Production o incluir en un Release que está en Staging debe ser realizado sobre el release-branch correspondiente.
-En general, un bugfix sobre master implica que el severity es bajo y que puede esperar a salir a la próxima versión.

-#### Bugs Not In Production
+* Bugs Not In Production
-Cuando QA reporta un bug detectado sobre una versión pre en staging, debe verificar que en Production no suceda.
-Si el bug está presente en Production, en el issue debe reportar la versión de Production, NO la de Staging.
-Si el bug solamente está en la versión pre de Staging, entonces Bug Issues on Frozen Milestones.
-Esto último significa que el bug nunca estuvo presente en Production, y por ende el commit del fix de ese bug tiene que ser eliminado luego al generar release notes desde el changelog.

-#### Don’t Close Issue Before Merging
+* Don't Close Issue Before Merging
-NO cerrar un issue hasta que no esté mergeado su feature-branch a master.
-Si el dev se acuerda de poner el “fixes #n”, el issue se cerrará sólo al hacer el merge a master.
-(Github provee esto último automáticamente, poniendo ‘fixes #’ en el último commit del feature branch o en la descripción del del pull request, el issue se cierra al hacer merge).

-#### No release-branch With Open Issues
+* No release-branch With Open Issues
-NO hacer un release-branch A MENOS que todos los issues del milestone correspondiente a ese release estén cerrados.
-Si se necesita hacer un release con menos features de lo originalmente planeado en el milestone, Postpone feature BEFORE merging.

-#### Postpone feature BEFORE merging
+* Postpone feature BEFORE merging
-Se puede posponer un issue a un milestone posterior, solamente si su feature-branch NO fue mergeado a master.
-Dado “Don’t Close Issue Before Merging”, solamente se pueden posponer issues que estén abiertos.

-#### Comment on Done but not Merged Issue
+* Comment on Done but not Merged Issue
-Si el feature está terminado, pero no va a salir en el próximo release, comentar que está listo pero no mergeado, pero NO cerrar el feature.
-Si el dev se acuerda de agregar el “fixes #n” en el commit que resuelve el issue, esta regla se cumple gratis.

-#### Bring Forward a Feature
+* Bring Forward a Feature
-Si antes de cerrar y mergear un issue, se decide que se quiere adelantar de milestone, esto puede hacerse solamente si el milestone en el que se quiere incluir no estaba cerrado y por ende su release-branch aún no existe.

-#### Freeze Milestone when Branching a Release
+* Freeze Milestone when Branching a Release
-Cuando se realiza el release-branch correspondiente a un milestone, agregarle un FROZEN al nombre del Milestone para garantizar Don’t Add Features on Frozen Milestones.

-#### Don’t Add Features on Frozen Milestones
+* Don't Add Features on Frozen Milestones
-Nunca asignar un issue de feature a un milestone FROZEN.

-#### Bug Issues on Frozen Milestones
+* Bug Issues on Frozen Milestones
-QA puede agregar issues de bugs a milestones FROZEN, eso implica que el bugfix debe ser hecho sobre el release-branch correspondiente a ese milestone (Bugfix On Branch).